The Infrared Universe: The Cosmic Microwave Background as a Steady--State Radiative Equilibrium

 \begin{enumerate} \item it is a fast thermalizer of injected free energy; \item maintaining its temperature requires negligible power compared to the free--energy flux associated with horizon entropy export; \item redshift losses feed the infrared geometric sector rather than depleting the exterior of energy; and \item any deficit is corrected by tiny adjustments in the absorbed free--energy flux, rather than by bulk photon creation. \end{enumerate}

-These considerations do not, by themselves, fix the numerical value of the photon temperature; rather, they show that once the temperature is selected by infrared geometric and entropic constraints, it is robustly maintained against expansion and perturbations.
 This interpretation situates the CMB within the same mesoscopic thermodynamic framework that governs baryon balance and global entropy flow, and it prepares the ground for the horizon--coupled thermodynamics developed in the next section.

+We emphasize that this reinterpretation is intended as an effective late--time thermodynamic description.
+It does not deny the empirical success of early--universe modeling in accounting for the CMB spectrum, isotropy, or anisotropy structure, but rather addresses how a thermal photon bath can remain stable in an open, horizon--coupled universe over cosmological timescales.